Escaping Depression: How I Succeeded in Getting Out of Depression

 I made excuses to put off going to a support group.
 I worried "what if they don't like me," "what if they think I'm too depressed or not depressed enough," and so forth.
 But once I got there, I realized that all of my worries were for nothing.
 It was a very compassionate, empathetic group of people.
 Just going to the group and talking to others who had made it through depression gave me hope and motivation.

-See a Psychologist and Start Psychotherapy
+See a Counselor or Psychologist and Start Psychotherapy

 My psychologist was very helpful in teaching me how experiences from my life have contributed to the way I viewed the world and myself.
 She also taught me how to let go of those experiences and reprogram my thoughts, so I could be the kind of person I wanted to be.
 It wasn't easy at first, but it got easier, and as I did the work, I could see myself transforming into that person I wanted to be.